sharpmachine/sharpmachinemedia.com/content/services/index.md

 			</div>
 			<div class="col-md-6 short">
 				<h1>Messaging</h1>
-				<p>For a brand to be effective it's messaging has to be consistent and on-brand.
+				<p class="lead">For a brand to be effective it's messaging has to be consistent and on-brand.
 Today there are more ways for brands to connect with their audience then in the past.
 Facebook, Twitter, email...the list goes on.
 You commmunciation across channels needs to be consistent, and awesome!</p>
-				<p>We can help develop messaging that can be used on your website, your print touch-points, social media, or anywhere you connect with your audience.</p>
+				<p class="lead">We can help develop messaging that can be used on your website, your print touch-points, social media, or anywhere you connect with your audience.</p>
 			</div>
 		</div>
 	</div>